Some relations deduced from regularized double shuffle relations of multiple zeta values: Introduction

-Combining stuffle products and shuffle products, one can obtain the (finite) double shuffle relations.
+Combining the stuffle products and the shuffle products, one can obtain the (finite) double shuffle relations.
+For example, the relations

+belong to the system of the double shuffle relations.
 However, these are not all algebraic relations among multiple zeta values.
-For example, Euler's formula $\zeta(3)=\zeta(2,1)$ can not be deduced form double shuffle relations.
+For example, Euler's formula $\zeta(3)=\zeta(2,1)$ can not be deduced from the double shuffle relations.
 Hence we need to consider the divergent multiple zeta values and to take regularization processes.
 There are also two regularization processes, using the truncated multiple zeta value $\zeta_{N}(\mathbf{k})$ defined as a finite sum

 with $N>0$ and the multiple polylogarithms $\Li_{\mathbf{k}}(z)$ defined as an iterated integral